xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.8.5 =
+* address formatting conflict issue with javascript confirmation pop-ups in the admin #1736
+* added new n_days and n_months "dynamic date keys" for use in the list filter #1744

 = 1.7.8.4 =
 * fixed list query parenthesization bug when parenthesizing "and" statements #1734